inambioinfo/proteomics-1/README.md

 ```
 select * from project;
 ```
-* get all proteins witin a project
+* get all proteins within a project
 ```
 select *
 from project, protein